Ataches/rice-graph/README.md

 # rice-graph
-Project to see via JSON http response with graphs data from specific year
+Project with graphs data in a JSON http response from specific year

 ### Install required modules